hogusea/seedsigner/README.md

 # Mobick Logbook (formerly SeedSigner)

-### Build an offline, airgapped BitMobick signing device for less than $50!
+### Build an offline, airgapped BTCMobick signing device for less than $50!

 ![Mobick Logbook Device](docs/img/Mini_Pill_Main_Photo.jpg)
 *(Image placeholder: You can replace this with your own Mobick Logbook photo later)*